 In the case of a newly-established Community Council, one of the first actions of the Treasurer will be to instigate the setting up of a bank account on behalf of the Community Council, ensuring that one or more of the other office bearers acts as a counter-signatory(ies) for the account.
 In the event of a new appointment to an existing Community Council, the new and former Treasurers will liaise to ensure that the Community Council's bank account signatories are updated as necessary.
 Similarly, the Treasurer will take action to update the bank account in the event of changes to the signatories as a result of resignations, etc.

-It is also the responsibility of the Treasurer to keep accounts of all financial transactions of the Community Council using a cashbook and make sure that accounts are presented to the local authority's Internal Audit team (at InternalAuditSM@north-ayrshire.gov.uk), the appointed Auditor for all Community Councils in North Ayrshire, at the end of the Community Council's financial year.
+It is also the responsibility of the Treasurer to keep accounts of all financial transactions of the Community Council using a cashbook and make sure that accounts are presented to the Assistant Chief Executive (Finance), the appointed Auditor for all Community Councils in North Ayrshire, at the end of the Community Council's financial year.

-It is important that, when releasing any funds from the Community Council's account, the Treasurer either receives a receipt for the expenditure incurred or, exceptionally, if no receipt can be provided, a 'voucher' from the Community Councillor in question, i.e. a slip signed by the Community Councillor and counter-signed by a second Community Councillor, detailing the date, amount and purpose of the expenditure.
+It is important that, when releasing any funds from the Community Council's account, the Treasurer either receives a receipt for the expenditure incurred or, exceptionally, if no receipt can be provided, a 'voucher' from the Community Councillor in question, i.e. a slip signed by the Community Councillor and counter-signed by a second Community Council detailing the date, amount and purpose of the expenditure.

 The Treasurer may also have responsibility for the financial management of any projects for which funding has been obtained and/or fundraising activities carried out.
 This will include completing and returning any financial monitoring documentation which might be required by the local authority or external bodies as a condition of grant funding.
 The Treasurer will also make the necessary arrangements to return any grant funds which may be left unspent following completion of a project for which funding has been awarded.

 The Treasurer is also responsible for ensuring that a register of the Community Council's assets (e.g. computing equipment) is maintained and that suitable insurance is in place to cover the loss of, or damage to, assets.
 Likewise, the Treasurer will ensure that the issue of public liability insurance is taken into account when projects are being planned by the Community Council.
-The local authority will meet the cost of community council insurance provided by its recommended provider, but it is the responsibility of the Treasurer to take out the insurance policy and ensure it is renewed annually.